 The Dreamcast arguably had the best development kit that SEGA had ever sold for their consoles, it is just a shame the lifespan of the Dreamcast was cut short.

-The full source code for the Dreamcast port of Chicken Run was released and we have a seperate post covering the code:
+The full source code for the Dreamcast port of Chicken Run was released and we have a separate post covering the code:

-If you are interested to see officially released or leaked source code check for the Dreamcast check out our other post:
+If you are interested in officially released or leaked source code for the Dreamcast check out our other post:

 There is an excellent article by Rings of Saturn on reverse engineering Ecco the Dolphin for the Dreamcast, specifically how the cheat codes work via save names: Under the microscope: Ecco the Dolphin — Defender of the Future